Saturday, December 21, 2024

 The recruiters return a few hours later, a little disappointed.
 Viktor Lyakh recruited 18 prisoners to join him.
 Dmitry Kukharchuk selected 17 people from 40 volunteers.

 The moral and psychological state, readiness for war, and the motivation of the future fighter are more important than the burden of crimes of the past, the battalion commander assures.
-“The people we meet here in the colonies want to not be ashamed to look their children in the eyes one day.
+“The people we meet here in the colonies want them not to be ashamed to look their children in the eyes one day.
 They want to be able to say: during the war I was not in prison, but defended the country,” he adds.

 The leader of the Cherkassy football ultras, Kukharchuk, stood at the origins of “Azov” - then still a right-wing radical volunteer battalion - and the political party “National Corps”.
 The internal culture of military brotherhood common to these movements was transferred to the Third Assault Brigade, the battalion commander believes.
 It is this that can quickly supplant criminal morality and re-educate even professional criminals, Kukharchuk is sure.